Conversation

 brain

 And now what?
 A two-day workshop?
 On a social battery of minus seven?
 Without a cognitive filter?
-With resources at the level of 'a band-aid and blind faith in coincidence'?
+With resources at the level of 'a band-aid and faith in coincidence'?

 me